amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 }
 ```

-Also, you might notice that for a colossal `n`, the time it takes to solve the problem increases a lot.
+Also, you might notice that for a very big `n`, the time it takes to solve the problem increases a lot.
 Can you spot the relationship between nested loops and the running time?
 When a function has a single loop, it usually translates into a running time complexity of O(n).
 Now, this function has 2 nested loops and quadratic running time: O(n<sup>2</sup>).

 <!--